dmpop/tomodachi/Documentation/pages/004-assemble_and_install.md

 # Introduction

 Tomodachi is a hardware add-on that extends functionality of a Raspberry Pi-compatible single-board computer.
 The board features a 128x64 LCD screen, two LEDs, and two push buttons.
-Thanks to its simplicity and versatility, the board can be put to a wide variety of practical and creative uses.
+Thanks to its simplicity and versatility, the board can be put to a variety of practical and creative uses.

 You can order an assembled and ready-to-use Tomodachi via [Gumroad](https://gum.co/tomodachi).
 Alternatively, you can assemble a board yourself.
-If you choose the DIY option, the first step is to order a PCB.
-While there are plenty of PCB manufacturers you can choose from, consider using [AISLER](https://aisler.net/) or [JLCPCB](https://jlcpcb.com/).
-AISLER manufactures PCBs in Germany, so it offers the fastest delivery.
-JLCPCB is based in China, and it offers the best prices and good quality.
+If you choose the latter option, the first step is to order a PCB.
+While there are plenty of PCB manufacturers you can choose from, consider using [AISLER](https://aisler.net/).
+The service using PCB manufacturing facilities in Germany, so it offers reasonable prices and the fastest delivery within Europe.

 Before you order a PCB, clone the Tomodachi Git repository using the `git clone https://github.com/dmpop/tomodachi.git` command.
 Alternatively, fetch the latest source code from the project's website and unpack the downloaded archive.

 To order a PCB from AISLER, upload the _tomodachi.kicad\_pcb_ file in the _tomodachi/KiCad_ folder.
-With JLCPCB, zip the _Tomodachi-Gerber_ directory and upload the resulting archive.
+To place an order with other manufacturers, zip the _Tomodachi-Gerber_ directory and upload the resulting archive.

 To assemble the board, you need the following: